This page is updated as positions become available, so check back regularly for updated information:

 For more details on this position, including the complete position description, click here.

-The Kansas Board of Regents (The Board) invites applicants to fill the position of the Associate Director for Data, Research and Planning.
+The Kansas Board of Regents invites applicants to fill the position of Business Intelligence Analyst.
 The nine-member Kansas Board of Regents is the governing board of the state’s six universities and the statewide coordinating board for the state’s 32 public higher education institutions (six state universities, one municipal university, nineteen community colleges, and six technical colleges).
-The Data, Research and Planning unit at The Board is responsible for the planning, development, and maintenance of a data collection and reporting system for postsecondary data.
-This system provides decision-making support to The Board's policy development and system coordination roles.

 The Kansas Board of Regents is an Equal Opportunity Employer and does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.